PDF(118.0 KB) View with Adobe Reader on a variety of devices

-While unsupported, if you have an IPCC extension shared on multiple devices and only one of them is associated to the Resource Manager Contact Manager (RMCM) user, you typically won't experience agent login issues.
-If you have more than one devices associated to the RMCM user, you can experience login problems, and you must follow this procedure to eliminate this
+While unsupported, if you have an IPCC extension shared on multiple devices and only one of them is associated to the Resource Manager Contact Manager (RMCM) user, you typically do not experience agent login issues.
+If you have more than one devices associated to the RMCM user, you can experience login problems, and you must do this procedure to eliminate this issue.

 Note: The RMCM user is created as a part of the UCCX post-installation process with CUCM.
 UCCX automatically creates this user on CUCM and all agent phones are associated to this user manually from CUCM.
 Any updates or changes to this user from CUCM is not supported and can lead to problems with the Cisco Unified CCX Engine Service.

 Step 2: Ensure that there is only one line instance for the IPCC extension.
 The IPCC extension must not be a part of line group or shared.

 Note: Shared line definition from CUCM perspective means that a line with the same DN can exist in different partitions.
 The constraints for UCCX Agent Extension is strict where the IPCC extension is not allowed on different partitions.
 The limitation comes from JTAPI component of UCCX and can lead to intermittent agent login issues if the extension is shared.

 Step 3: Check if agents use physical phones or Extension Mobility (EM) to login to CAD or Finesse.
 If you use EM, then ensure that the IPCC extension is associated with the EM User Device Profile (UDP) and not to the physical phone.
 The EM profile needs to be associated with the RMCM user.